swarm-game/swarm/CONTRIBUTING.md

 improvements, and the like; for larger fixes, new features, _etc._ opening a pull request from a feature branch is still preferred, to give a chance for others to offer suggestions for improvement.

+To merge a PR, use the `merge me` label to trigger the mergify process.